jamesm-vt/cs109a_adni/docs/markdown_notebooks/merged_data_eda.md

-These features indeed contain duplicate information so we can drop one of each pair.
+As we can see from the table above, there is perfect correlation between the baseline and non-baseline versions of these fields.
+Since these pairs of features indeed contain duplicate information, we can drop one of each pair.